yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 Intel's OneAPI `ifx` and `icx` compilers, which support OpenMP offloading in their OpenMP runtime atop Intel's latest GPU-enabled Level Zero runtime, provide support for the OMPT tools interface.
 The implementation of host-side OMPT callbacks in Intel's OpenMP runtime is sufficient for attributing GPU work to global, user-level calling contexts rooted at `<program root>`.

-[^11]: Tacing of GPU activities on Intel GPUs is currently supported only for Intel's OpenCL runtime.
-We plan to add tracing support for Intel's Level 0 runtime in a future release.

-[^12]: Line maps relate each machine instruction back to the program source line from where it came.
+[^11]: Line maps relate each machine instruction back to the program source line from where it came.

-[^13]: Before using the `--gpucfg yes` option, see the notes in the FAQ and Troubleshooting guide in Section [12.5](#section:hpcstruct-cubin)).
+[^12]: Before using the `--gpucfg yes` option, see the notes in the FAQ and Troubleshooting guide in Section [12.5](#section:hpcstruct-cubin)).

-[^14]: The control flow graph used to produce this reconstruction for Quicksilver was computed with CUDA 11.
+[^13]: The control flow graph used to produce this reconstruction for Quicksilver was computed with CUDA 11.
 You will not be able to reproduce these results with earlier versions of CUDA due to weaknesses in
     `nvdisasm` prior to CUDA 11.

-[^15]: It appears that GCC's support for OpenMP offloading can only be used with `libgomp`,
+[^14]: It appears that GCC's support for OpenMP offloading can only be used with `libgomp`,